AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Switching Protocols/Spanning Tree Protocol (STP) Extensions.md

 ## UniDirectional Link Detection (UDLD)

-UniDirectional Link Detection (UDLD) is a Layer 2 protocol that works with Layer 1 mechanisms to determine the physical status of a link.
+UniDirectional Link Detection (UDLD) is a Cisco proprietary, Layer 2 protocol that works with Layer 1 mechanisms to determine the physical status of a link.
 The switch periodically transmits UDLD packets on an interface with enabled UDLD.
 If the packets are not echoed back within a specific time frame, the link is flagged as unidirectional and the interface is error-disabled.
 Devices on both ends of the link must support UDLD for the protocol to successfully identify and disable unidirectional links.

 By default, the UDLD feature is disabled.